snandiDS/prokseq-deprecated/README.md

 REQUIRMENTS:
 ============
-User can run the ProkSeq program to see which depending packages are missing.
+Users can run the ProkSeq program to see which depending packages are missing.
 By default, ProkSeq will search for required programs and print the availability of the program.

 ProkSeq requires the following packages: